openebs-archive/openebs-docs/docs/jivaguide.md

 <h4><a class="anchor" aria-hidden="true" id="prerequisties-bkp-restore"></a>Prerequisites</h3>

 - Mount propagation feature has to be enabled on Kubernetes, otherwise the data written from the pods will not visible in the restic daemonset pod on the same node.
+It is enabled by default on Kubernetes version 1.12.
+More details can be get from [here](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/).
 - Latest tested Velero version is 1.0.0.
 - Create required storage provider configuration to store the backup data.
 - Create required storage class on destination cluster.